apigee/devrel/labs/idp-okta-integration/README.md

 ## Okta setup

 ### Retrieve Apigee URL
-The URL configured in the Apigee Environment group is needed so Okta can be configured with the correct redirection settig.
+The URL configured in the Apigee Environment group is needed so Okta can be configured with the correct redirection setting.

 Use Apigee UI
 1. Open the [Apigee Portal](https://apigee.google.com)